|Nutrition Facts (per serving)|

 Cover and chill the mixture in the refrigerator for at least 1 hour and up to overnight.
 Chilling the mixture before freezing it will help ensure the final sorbet has the creamiest texture possible, so don't skip this step if you can avoid it.

 - No ice cream maker?
 No worries.
+Make granita instead.
 Pour the chilled mixture into a metal baking pan and freeze, stirring every 30 to 60 minutes, until it's frozen through.
 Be sure to scrape the icy bits from the sides of the pan into the center.
+This technique results in a refreshing ice that is not creamy.
 How long this will take will depend on your freezer.

 This recipe works well with any melon, really, including honeydew and watermelon, but the key to a great-tasting end product is using melon that is ripe and flavorful.
 If it's not naturally sweet, adding more sugar syrup will take care of that problem.